This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 - I was sitting on the human potty when I saw her start to sniff and circle.
 If only I wasn’t in such a compromising position I could have gotten her outside.
 Unfortunately, about 10 seconds later she pee’d on the bathroom mat.

-Beside those two mishaps potty training with Elsa has gone great!
+Besides those two mishaps, potty training with Elsa has gone great!

-For more information check out our more extensive post how to potty train a puppy.
+For more information check out our more extensive post on how to potty train a puppy.

 My Puppy Won’t Pee On Dirt